FEATURED CREDIT CARDS

 Important Note: A Brand New Product

 The U.S. Bank Split World Mastercard® launched very recently on November 5, 2025.
-It is a new approach designed to merge the safety and universal acceptance of a credit card with the structured, interest-free payment plans typical of modern BNPL services.
+It merges the universal acceptance and security of a credit card with structured, interest-free payment plans typical of modern BNPL services.

 How the "Split" Feature Works

-The core function of this card is that it automatically turns purchases into installment plans, which U.S. Bank calls "Plans."
+The core function of this card is that it automatically turns purchases into installment plans, called "Plans" by U.S. Bank.

-• Purchases Under $100: These are combined into a "Small Purchase Plan" at the end of the billing cycle and automatically split into 3 equal monthly payments with no interest and no Plan Fee.
-The duration of these small plans cannot be extended.
+• Purchases Under $100: Automatically combined into a "Small Purchase Plan" split into 3 equal monthly payments with no interest and no Plan Fee.
+These cannot be extended.

-• Purchases $100 and Over: Each of these purchases is automatically split into 3 equal monthly payments with no interest and no Plan Fee.
+• Purchases $100 and Over: Automatically split into 3 equal monthly payments with no interest and no Plan Fee.

-• Extending Plans (For $100+ Purchases Only): Before the end of the billing cycle in which the purchase was made, you can log into the U.S. Bank app or online banking to extend the repayment period to 6 or 12 months for a fixed monthly fee.
+• Extending Plans ($100+ Purchases Only): Before the end of the billing cycle, you can extend repayment to 6 or 12 months for a fixed monthly fee.

-• $0 Annual Fee: There is no charge for holding the card.
+• $0 Annual Fee: No charge for holding the card.

-• 0% Interest on All Plans: The card charges no APR (Annual Percentage Rate) for purchases, effectively functioning as an interest-free payment tool if managed correctly.
+• 0% Interest on All Plans: Effectively functions as an interest-free payment tool when managed correctly.

-• No Overlimit Fees: You won't be charged for exceeding your credit limit.
+• No Overlimit Fees: No charges for exceeding your credit limit.

-• Mastercard World Benefits: The card includes standard security features like 24/7 fraud monitoring, Zero Fraud Liability, and strong identity verification procedures mandated by law.
+• Mastercard World Benefits: Includes 24/7 fraud monitoring, Zero Fraud Liability, and required identity verification.

-• Credit Building: U.S. Bank reports payment information to the credit bureaus.
-Responsible use (paying plans on time) helps build a positive credit history.
+• Credit Building: Payments are reported to credit bureaus; timely payments build a positive credit history.

 • Plan Fees (Extended Plans):